ScottLogic/blog/_posts/2019-01-07-introduction-to-contract-testing-part-1.md

 title: Introduction to contract testing
 date: 2019-01-07 00:00:00 Z
 categories:
-- efiennes
 - Testing
 author: efiennes
 layout: default_post
 summary: Have you heard of contract testing and want to know more?
 Are your company asking you to consider this future-facing way of testing?
 Are you wondering of its relevance to you as a functional or non-functional tester?
 Then this article can help you with some of the questions you have on the subject.
 image: efiennes/assets/hutshell.png
 ---